costa-al/hyper-sys/README.md

 # Hypersys C++ like script engine

-Easily expand with your keywords, operations, and data types.
-Ability to dynamically connect libraries with native classes for use in the script body.
+Simple to use script engine written from scratch.
+Easily expandable with keywords, operations, and data types.
+Ability to dynamically bind plugins with native classes for use in the script code.

 ## Hello World application